Red Light Therapy for Swimmers - Boosting Recovery

 Results

 All 10 parathletes recorded faster swimming times following PBM.
-Overall, on average, they swam 4 seconds faster following PBM compared to 1.5 seconds faster following placebo.
+On average, they swam 4 seconds faster following PBM compared to 1.5 seconds faster following a placebo.
 Additionally, peak heart rate decreased by 10%, reflecting increased cardiovascular efficiency.

 Conclusion